nothke/shakedown-docs/modding.md

 ![Object with a splat material and its vertex color](media/splat_material.png)
 <sup>Object with a splat:sweden splat material and its vertex color</sup>

-Since Blender's gltf exporter cannot out-of-the-box export references to 4 textures in a single material, there needs to exist a proxy object that will "tell" the game which textures to use for which channel for a particular splat material.
+Since Blender's gltf exporter cannot out-of-the-box export references to 4 textures in a single material, a proxy object that will "tell" the game which textures to use for which channel for a particular splat material must exist.
 This source object needs to be named in the form of `splatsrc:SPLATNAME`, where `SPLATNAME` is the same identifier you used in the splat material.

 ![The splat source object with 4 materials for each channel](media/splat_source.png)
 <sup>The corresponding splatsrc:sweden object with 4 materials for each channel</sup>